5 Day Garden Route + Addo Adventure - Join Small Group - 5day Best of South Africa Tour | Hotspots2c

 These optional activities are not included but also not compulsory.
 It has already been reserved for all members on tour.

-• Accommodation upgrade to Buffelsdrift Glamping in Oudtshoorn ±from R2000 pps
+• Accommodation upgrade to Buffelsdrift Glamping in Oudtshoorn ±from R2150 pps for stay up to Apr 2025

 ± Rates for optional activities are only an indication and subject to change by season or third party suppliers.